jthuraisamy/SysWhispers/README.md

-# KernelWhispers
+# SysWhispers

-KernelWhispers generates header/ASM files to let implants make direct system calls for evasion purposes.
+SysWhispers helps with evasion by generating header/ASM files to let them make direct system calls.

 All core syscalls are supported from Windows XP to 10.
 Example generated files available in `output` folder.